observing/red/README.md

 <a name="support" />
 ## Supported Node versions

-RED is build upon Node.js 0.6.x so it can take advantage of all the latest functionality that Node has to offer.
+RED is built upon Node.js 0.6.x so it can take advantage of all the latest functionality that Node has to offer.
 It will only support the latest stable version of Node.js.